 - Lead trial counsel for a Virginia real estate developer in a dispute over development rights to the Stafford Marketplace in Stafford, Virginia.
 After a week-long trial, the court ruled in favor of Steve’s client, clearing the way for him to develop a 780,000 square foot shopping center and residential project.
 Garrett Dev.
 Corp. v.
 Staffordborough-Reston LLC, Chancery No. 00-591 (Cir.
 Ct.
 Stafford County).

 - Lead trial counsel for a chemical manufacturing company in a case brought by five landowners who alleged that the company had contaminated their groundwater.
-The court entered judgment in favor of Steve’s client following a jury trial in Baldwin County, Alabama.
-The plaintiffs had claimed damages and remediation costs in excess of $100 million.
+The plaintiffs claimed damages and remediation costs in excess of $100 million.
+The trial court entered judgment in favor of Steve’s client following a jury trial in Baldwin County, Alabama.
+The Alabama Supreme Court affirmed the favorable judgment.

 - Lead trial counsel for AstraZeneca in the first MDL case alleging injuries caused by Seroquel, a second-generation antipsychotic medication.
 At the deposition of plaintiff’s expert witness on medical causation, Steve obtained admissions that resulted in summary judgment being granted for AstraZeneca the week before trial.